Chavez urges Repsol to make "friendly" deal with Argentina

+* Qatar crisis sparks fear of fuel supply disruptions (Adds Nigeria detail, updates prices)

-CARACAS Venezuelan President Hugo Chavez advised Repsol (REP.MC) on Monday to seek a friendly agreement in its dispute with Argentina and noted that the Spanish energy company held important assets in his country.
+CARACAS, July 23 Venezuelan President Hugo Chavez advised Repsol on Monday to seek a friendly agreement in its dispute with Argentina and noted that the Spanish energy company held important assets in his country.

 Repsol faces a long legal battle after the government of President Cristina Fernandez nationalized its Argentine energy unit, YPF, in April.
 It has sued for $10 billion in compensation and taken steps to file for World Bank arbitration.